Bail Bond Merchant Accounts

 Many bail bondsmen have transitioned from cash-only to credit card-accepting businesses.
 Understand the risks of the industry and implement a payment solution that complements your objectives today.

 There’s no denying that bail bond merchants are considered high risk by the majority of financial institutions, banks and merchant service providers alike.
-The nature of the job—posting bail for individuals who can’t come up with the money up front—leads to inconsistent revenue and investments that don’t always pay off.
+The nature of the job leads to inconsistent revenue and investments that don’t always pay off.
 For example, someone might agree to pay a bail bond merchant with a credit card, get released from jail, fail to show up in court and never pay the bond bill.
 The bail bond merchant is left with an unpaid debt and little chance of collection.
 Though merchants in this category usually have insurance to avoid taking on full financial responsibility, their insurance rates will increase as these kinds of payouts do.

 - PCI compliance support

-- Ability to accept credit, debit, eCheck, Apple Pay and prepaid cards
+- Ability to accept credit, debit, echeck, mobile payments and prepaid cards

 - Automated recurring billing that matches financing plans

-- Integration with third-party applications, such as QuickBooks
+- Integration with third-party applications, such as ecommerce platforms, accounting apps like QuickBooks and FreshBooks, and more

 - EMV chip terminals for the most secure card-present transaction processing